Texas Survey Guide

 Flood Zones and Elevation Surveys

-Denton County has moderate near Lake Lewisville, Lake Ray Roberts, and along the Elm Fork Trinity River flood risk.
+Denton County has moderate flood risk, particularly near Lake Lewisville, Lake Ray Roberts, and along the Elm Fork Trinity River.
 Properties in FEMA flood zones often need an elevation certificate in addition to a standard boundary survey, which adds to the total cost.
-Check your flood zone designation at msc.fema.gov before assuming a simple boundary survey will be sufficient.
+Confirm your flood zone designation with a licensed surveyor before assuming a simple boundary survey will be sufficient.

 Property Size and Shape